Florida man who paraded Pelosi’s lectern around U.S. Capitol on Jan. 6 sentenced to 75 days in prison

 “Removing the lectern from the place it was taken from was a very stupid idea,” Johnson said.
 “Foolish, and something I shouldn’t have done, and I did make a mockery of a very intense and not great day.”

-Walking into the Senate Rotunda with the lectern, he was photographed by veteran news photographer Win McNamee, waving at the camera.
+Walking into the Senate Rotunda with the lectern, he was photographed by veteran news photographer Win McNamee while waving at the camera.
 His defense lawyer, Dan Eckhart, said Johnson “looks like a fool, wearing a hat, parading around.”

 The photo almost instantly went viral, leading people to identify Johnson to authorities.
 But in the meantime, prosecutors said, Johnson boasted that he “broke the internet” and was “finally famous.”
 He sent messages that said, “I peacefully entered and peacefully left … I truly believe it was my responsibility as a citi[zen] … I was not an agitator … I was outside the doors [where the session was held] but never entered … I was there to record history, I was there to know.”

-Johnson erased most of this by the time he was visited by the FBI and arrested.
+Johnson had erased most of this material by the time he was visited by the FBI and arrested.
 Prosecutors said they considered that an aggravating factor in recommending a sentence of 90 days in jail and a $5,000 fine.
-But they said his subsequent cooperation with investigators served as a mitigating factor.
+But they said his subsequent cooperation with investigators was a mitigating factor.
 Johnson pleaded guilty to entering and remaining in a restricted building, and faced up to six months in jail.

 Eckhart said Johnson had been approached with many offers for book or television deals, and had rejected them all.
 News of the offers led prosecutors to request, and Johnson to agree to, a provision in his plea agreement in which any profits he derived from his involvement in Jan.
 6, 2021 — whether media interviews or T-shirts with his likeness on them — is assigned to the United States.